timLP79/e_commerce_test/README.md

 [![JavaScript](https://img.shields.io/badge/JavaScript-ES2023-yellow?logo=javascript)](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 [![Node.js](https://img.shields.io/badge/Node.js-18+-brightgreen?logo=node.js)](https://nodejs.org/)

-> This Playwright-based QA test validates that the **first 100 articles** on [Hacker News /newest](https://news.ycombinator.com/newest) are sorted in correct chronological order, from **newest to oldest**.
+> This Playwright-based QA test will goto [Swag Labs](https://saucedemo.com), login, then sort the items **low to high** then verify that the sort is correct.

 ---

 ## 🎯 Test Objective

-✔️ Navigate through `/newest` and paginate until 100 articles are collected
+✔️ Navigate through `/inventory`
-✔️ Parse each article's age (e.g., “2 minutes ago”, “1 hour ago”) into minutes
+✔️ Filter the items low to high
+✔️ Parse the items on the page for the price
+✔️ Confirm that the items have been sorted correctly **from lowest dollar value to highest dollar value**
 ✔️ Confirm the list is sorted from **newest (smallest number)** to **oldest (largest)**
 ✔️ Output validation results via:
 - Console summary